-The Society, together with ULP, is committed to making a positive difference.
+The Society is committed to making a positive difference, and continues to be part of the Sustainability strategy launched by the Utmost Group Plc ("UGP") and ULP.
 Our responsibility to our customers combines with a sense of responsibility in all our corporate actions to the environment, to our people and to the wider society in which we operate in order to maximise the positive impacts we can create.
-As well as being an overall positive for the Society, this also makes business sense in keeping with our long-term vision.
+As well as being an overall positive for Society, this also makes business sense in keeping with our long-term vision.
+This is brought together in our Sustainability Strategy.

-Our Sustainability Strategy is defined along four pillars, which are underpinned by policies and targets, recognising that sustainable business encompasses a range of topics.
-These four pillars are:
+The Sustainability Strategy is defined along four pillars, which are underpinned by policies and targets, recognising that sustainable business encompasses a range of topics.
+The four pillars are: